Mike Yastrzemski Player Props: Giants vs. Padres

-On Wednesday, Mike Yastrzemski (.600 slugging percentage in past 10 games, including four home runs) and the San Francisco Giants play the San Diego Padres, whose starting pitcher will be Yu Darvish.
-First pitch is at 9:45 PM ET.
+Mike Yastrzemski -- with a slugging percentage of .615 in his past 10 games, including four home runs -- will be in action for the San Francisco Giants against the San Diego Padres, with Blake Snell on the hill, on June 22 at 3:45 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Padres.
+In his most recent game, he went 1-for-3 with an RBI against the Padres.

 Mike Yastrzemski Game Info & Props vs. the Padres